aregtech/areg-sdk/docs/ServiceInterface.md

 ### Constants

-Constants in the Service Interface XML document facilitate the sharing of read-only values between service providers and clients.
+The constants in the Service Interface XML document facilitate the sharing of read-only values between service providers and clients.
 These values can be used for various purposes, such as defining timeouts or other configuration parameters.
 Constants are listed in the `<ConstantList>` section of the document.

 Example: Declaration of a constant:
 ```xml